Are you ready to jump into a GIS-related field but don’t know where to start?

 2. You’re more than just a “GIS Technician”

 Almost every single industry now uses GIS.
 If you have the option to expand your GIS expertise by gaining experience in a specific sector, do it!
-Your chances of landing a job is even higher when you are able to compliment your GIS technical skills.
+Your chances of landing a job are even higher when you are able to complement your GIS technical skills.
 A diverse skill set will fare you well in your job search.

 3. Be open to internships, volunteering, and entry-level positions